ndeakin/backward-cpp/README.md

 ### Libraries to read the debug info

-Backward support pretty printed stack traces on GNU/Linux only, it will compile fine under other platforms but will not do anything.  **Pull requests are welcome :)**
+Backward currently supports pretty printed stack traces on GNU/Linux, and on Windows coming soon*!
+It will compile fine under other platforms but will not do anything.  **Pull requests are welcome :)**

+*currently signals will be handled on windows and the signal name printed.
+The stack trace will be empty.

 Also, by default you will get a really basic stack trace, based on the `backtrace_symbols` API: